 Summary The jump squat is an expert-level plyometric exercise that targets the quadriceps, gluteus maximus, and calves as primary movers, with secondary engagement of the hamstrings, core stabilizers, and hip flexors.
-Unlike standard squats that build strength, jump squats develop explosive power by recruiting fast-twitch muscle fibers.
-Research published in the Journal of Strength and Conditioning Research shows that plyometric exercises like jump squats improve vertical jump height, sprint speed, and rate of force development in both trained and untrained individuals (Markovic, 2007).
+Unlike standard squats that build strength, jump squats develop explosive power by recruiting fast-twitch muscle fibers through the stretch-shortening cycle: the rapid eccentric loading in the squat descent stores elastic energy in the tendons, which is released during the concentric jump.
 The key form cue is landing softly on the balls of the feet with bent knees and hips, absorbing force through muscles rather than joints.
-Recommended at 3-4 sets of 5-8 reps for power or 3 sets of 10-15 for conditioning, with 48 hours between sessions.
+Programming is typically 3 to 4 sets of 5 to 8 reps for power, or 3 sets of 10 to 15 reps for conditioning, with 48 hours between sessions and a prerequisite of 20 controlled bodyweight squats.

 The jump squat is a regular squat that ends with you leaving the ground.
 Simple concept.
 But here's what makes it special: it's one of the few bodyweight exercises that actually develops explosive power.
 Regular squats build strength.
 Jump squats build the ability to use that strength fast.
 And that speed component is what most people are missing in their training.